Dellonath/Dellonath/README.md

 <br>
 <p align="center"><img width = 150 src="https://user-images.githubusercontent.com/56659549/106941005-03b8c100-6701-11eb-9d77-0a4c296bd615.png"></p>
 <p>
-  My name is Douglas Oliveira, I am from Maria da Fé, south of Minas Gerais in Brazil and currently a student of Computer Science at Universidade Federal de         Itajubá.
-I am a great enthusiast of Artificial Intelligence field, with focus in Data Science (from data capture to preparation for machine learning               algorithms), Machine Learning, Deep Learning, Mathematics and Statistics.
-My objective is turn a Data Scientist after my graduation that will occur in the end   of 2022.
+  My name is Douglas Oliveira.
+I am from Maria da Fé, south of Minas Gerais - Brazil and currently a student of Computer Science at Universidade Federal de Itajubá.
+I am a great enthusiast of Artificial Intelligence field, with a focus on Data Science (from data capture to preparation for machine learning algorithms), Machine Learning, Deep Learning, Mathematics and Statistics.

+  My current goal is to become a Data Scientist after my graduation , which will occur by the end of 2022.
 </p>
 <br>
 <p align="center">